If you are about ready to hire a PR agency, read this ASAP.

 I’ve responded to hundreds of PR Agency RFPs over the years.
-Some asked for full-service public relations, and others focused on smaller initiatives like crisis management, content creation, and strategic corporate communications.
+Some asked for full-service public relations; others focused on smaller initiatives like crisis management, content creation, and strategic corporate communications.

 It’s easy to spot the RFPs that have been carefully crafted to challenge participating PR agencies from those quickly thrown together for various reasons.
-The RFPs that are written by procurement crack me up the most.
+However, the RFPs written by procurement crack me up the most.
 They are too long, indecipherable, and full of early 2000 buzzwords like Web 2.0 that no one uses anymore.

 That aside, I’ve always wondered why the more complicated RFPs with aggressive timelines consistently get sent out on Friday afternoons before a holiday weekend.
 Why?
 If I were on the client side, I would have the decency and mindfulness to at least send it on Thursday at the latest.
 I should name names, but I won’t!

 So, with that in mind, here are the seven qualities I believe you should prioritize when evaluating and selecting a top PR agency partner:

 - Real Media Relationships

 - Specialized Services

 - Agency Growth

 Let’s explore each of these in more detail.
 And let me say that these are in no order of importance other than how I would prioritize.

 A Data-Driven PR Agency Always Wins